thirumurthis/Learnings/apachemq/ArtemisMQ_JMX_monitoring.md

     }
 }
 ```
+Note:
-Note in above configuration we are specifying the directory path where the jmx configuration is created.
+  - In above configuration we are specifying the directory path where the jmx configuration is created.

-- In the path `"C://thiru//learn//elk//8_1_0//config//"` create the jmx query configuration
+- In the path `"C://thiru//learn//elk//8_1_0//config//"` I created the jmx query configuration
 ```
 {
   "host" : "127.0.0.1",